Life As a Hand Sewer

 Types of Hand Sewer

 In 2016, there was an estimated number of 13,500 jobs in the United States for Hand Sewer.
 There is little to no growth in job opportunities for Hand Sewer.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Hand Sewer are Oregon, Colorado, and Massachusetts.
 Watch out if you plan on working in Ohio, New York, or New Mexico.
 These states have the worst job growth for this type of profession.